newadays/aws_batch/README.md

 ![Alt map_reduce_word_count](https://github.com/newadays/aws_batch/blob/master/aws_batch_map_reduce.png)

-* A word count example using map reduce on AWS Batch with docker to count words in a large body of text e.g. moby dick, KDD dataset.
+* A word count example using map reduce on AWS Batch with docker to count words in a large body of text e.g. moby dick, KDD.
 - You can learn more about cluster computing using AWS Batch using the link [here](https://aws.amazon.com/blogs/aws/aws-batch-run-batch-computing-jobs-on-aws/?nc1=b_rp)
 * The docker container can be set up using the commands in the file [here](https://github.com/newadays/aws_batch/blob/master/map_reduce/commands.txt)